john-data-chen/next-dnd-starter-kit/ai-rules.md

 - [x] Fix the order of the tasks doesn't save to db
 - [x] Fix the tasks of a project are not deleted when the project is deleted
-- [x] Add user permission check when dragging a task into a project = [ ] Add a better fetching and reloading strategy of state and database
+- [x] Add user permission check when dragging a task into a project
+- [x] Add a better fetching and reloading strategy of state and database
+- [x] Fix the UI issue of dragging a task into a project
-- [ ] Add refetch after modified a task
+- [x] Add a toast after dragging a task into a project
+- [x] Add members into project column
 - [ ] Fix the warning when add a new task card
 ```